Nest-Analytics/Cloud-DevOps-Exercises/week-08/README-Exercise-3.md

-# Exercise 3 — Deploy to AKS with Terraform and GitHub Actions - Kubernetes: Terraform + GitHub Actions + AKS
+# Exercise 3 — Deploy to AKS with Terraform and GitHub Actions | Kubernetes: Terraform + GitHub Actions + AKS

 ---

 ## Overview

-This is the capstone exercise for this week.
+This is the capstone exercise for Week 8.
 You will combine everything from the last three weeks:

 - **Docker** — your image from Exercise 1, pushed to a registry in Exercise 2
-- **Terraform** — provision the AKS cluster and (if using ACR) the container registry, with state stored remotely in Azure
+- **Terraform** — provision the AKS cluster with state stored remotely in Azure
 - **Kubernetes YAML** — the manifests that define your Deployment and Service
-- **GitHub Actions** — a pipeline that builds the image, pushes it to your registry, applies Terraform, and deploys updated manifests to AKS on every push to `main`
+- **GitHub Actions** — a pipeline that builds the image, pushes it to your registry, applies Terraform, and deploys to AKS on every push to `main`

 When it is working, pushing a code change to `main` automatically results in a live, updated app accessible at a public AKS IP.